AlexanderSCK/PhoneAddressBook/README.md

 # PhoneAddressBook

-# PhoneAddressBook API

 This is a backend api in C# that enables the creation of person with addresses and phone numbers

 Built on .NET 8

-Leveraging Postgre database deployed in AWS using Database First Approach
+Leveraging PostgreSQL database deployed in AWS using Database First Approach

 using Serilog for logging to file